top of page

 Biocular Smooth Fusional Convergence

-Biocular Smooth Fusional Convergence is the ability of our eyes to smoothly and comfortably move inward together to focus on a near object without double vision, helping us see things clearly up close.
+Biocular Smooth Fusional Convergence is the ability of our eyes to move inward together smoothly and comfortably to focus on a near object, preventing double vision and ensuring clear close-up vision.

 Biocular Smooth Vertical Vergence - Right Infravergence / Left Supravergence